felipealfonsog/felipealfonsog/README.md

 <details>
   <summary>
-    📜 More quotes and additional reflections ✨
+    📜 More quotes and additional reflections.
   </summary>
   <br>